JetBrains/teamcity-documentation/topics/duplicates-finder-resharper.md

 This runner requires .NET Framework 4.6.1 (or higher) to be installed on the agent where builds will run.
 </note>

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
-Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container).
+Refer to [](container-wrapper.md) to learn how you can run this step inside a Docker container).

 ## Sources